sanctum-black/blog/computer-science/10-advanced-programming-techniques/10-advanced-programming-techniques.md

 lazy private val my_lazy_list: List[Int]
 ```

-While we can define lazy values, the same does not apply for functions; functions are eagerly evaluated by default and can't be made lazy like `val`s can using the `lazy` keyword.
+While we can define lazy values, the same does not apply for functions; functions are eagerly evaluated by default and can't be made lazy like `vals` can using the `lazy` keyword.

 However, we can achieve lazy evaluation of function results by returning a `lazy val` or by using [memoization](https://medium.com/musings-on-functional-programming/scala-optimizing-expensive-functions-with-memoization-c05b781ae826) techniques to cache the function results.

-## 4. Recommendations & best practices
+## 6.4 Recommendations & best practices
 1. **Using `lazy` only when necessary:** While `lazy` values can be useful for reducing computational overhead, they can also introduce additional complexity and potential for bugs.
 We should use `lazy` only when we have a good reason to defer evaluation and keep in mind that laziness may introduce unexpected behavior, such as initialization order issues.
 2. **Avoiding side effects:** We should avoid using `lazy` values that have side effects, as their evaluation is not guaranteed to happen exactly once.
 Side effects can also introduce unexpected behavior, such as race conditions and thread-safety issues.
 3. **Memoizing expensive computations:** We should use memoization techniques to cache the results of expensive computations in `lazy` values.
 This can improve performance by avoiding recomputing the same result multiple times.
 4. **Keeping the scope small:** We should limit the scope of `lazy` values to where they're needed, as they may introduce additional memory overhead.
 We should avoid defining `lazy` values at the top-level or in long-lived objects, as their memory may be retained for longer than necessary.
 5. **Being mindful of serialization:** We should keep in mind that `lazy` values may not serialize properly and may need to be manually re-initialized after deserialization.
 If we need to serialize objects that contain `lazy` values, we should ensure that they are properly initialized before serialization.

-## 5. Use cases
+## 6.5 Use cases
 As we might suspect, lazy evaluation is useful when we want to optimize the performance and memory usage of a given application.
 Again, this is specially important when working with big data.
 However, that's far from being the only potential application:
 1. **Initialization-on-demand:** We can use `lazy` values to defer initialization until they are needed.
 This can help reduce overhead and improve performance.
 2. **Memoization:** We can also use `lazy` values to cache expensive computations and avoid recomputing the same result multiple times.